Important RSCDS updates

 The Board recently held a remote meeting on Saturday 11 July 2020.
 Login to read the meeting highlights under the MB Noticeboard.

-With regret the Board decided to cancel the Autumn Gathering 2020.
-We will hold a remote AGM, hosted from 12 Coates Crescent, on 7 November 2020.
+With regret the Board decided to cancel the Autumn Gathering 2020 event.
+We will hold a remote AGM, hosted from the RSCDS Office, on 7 November 2020.
 A formal notification will be sent to branches and delegates shortly.

 For branches and groups thinking about a resumption of dancing, some updated points for consideration are now available to help organisers plan events that are safe for dancers and musicians.
 These points have been prepared with input from medical experts and emphasise that branches and groups must adhere to local rules and regulations.